-There are a large number of reasons why someone in Glendale might be seeking out dental implants, as they are one of the most popular choices for a patient who needs restorative dental treatment, a fact that our doctors would gladly attest to.
+There are a large number of reasons why someone in Pasadena might be seeking out dental implants, as they are one of the most popular choices for a patient who needs restorative dental treatment, a fact that our doctors would gladly attest to.
 While dental implants do have a number of benefits in terms of replacing and improving the function of individual teeth, they can also help preserve a patient’s jawbone as well.

 How can an implant help preserve one of the largest bones in the human face though?
 In order to fully answer this question, some knowledge of dental anatomy is actually required.

 Most people are not aware of this fact, but the jawbone is constantly regenerating and taking care of itself over the course of its lifetime.
 This is an absolutely vital function for it to perform, as it is largely responsible for maintaining the structure of the human face.
 In the simplest possible terms, without a jawbone to rely on, a person’s face would simply collapse and begin to sink into itself.

 Because the jawbone is regularly being depleted of minerals and cells, it needs to have a mechanism in place to refresh itself, and thankfully it does – in the form of chewing.
 Every time one tooth in a patient’s mouth touches another tooth, the roots in their teeth and gum send out signals to the periodontal ligament.

 Once these signals are sent out, the periodontal ligament then begins to release nutrients and minerals that aid in the production of new jawbone.
 This helps to ensure that the jawbone continuously remains strong and functional throughout the course of its lifecycle.

 What Role Do Dental Implants Play in this Process?